froggie3/Prompt-Duplicates-Remover/README.md

 ## What is this?

 This tool supports you to engineer prompts for generating images with Stable Diffusion.
-This requires you to have both your Browser and a PHP-installed server.
+This requires you to have both your Browser and a  server.

 ## Live example